 Update June 2020: Undergraudate (MEng/MSci) and all Postgraduate Taught students on programmes requiring ATAS can enrol to start studies remotely before evidence of ATAS clearance has been obtained.
 ATAS clearance will still be necessary to issue the CAS.
 Postgraduate Resarch students will not be able to enrol until they have ATAS clearance.

-*You must include a copy of your ATAS certificate with your Tier 4 supporting documents if you are applying for a Tier 4 visa for an applicable course*
+*You must include a copy of your ATAS certificate with your Student visa or Tier 4 supporting documents if you are applying for a Student visa or Tier 4 visa for an applicable course*

 What do I do if my ATAS application is delayed?